Dogs at Weddings – How to Include Your FURRY FRIENDS in the Big Day

 Planning a dog-friendly wedding?
 I’m always happy to help with logistics (and I’ll 100% be the one giving your pup a fuss and a treat on the day too!).
 Let’s chat about how to capture those unforgettable moments with your furry family member.

-If you want beautiful photographs of your wedding then send me a message and say ‘Hello’.
+If you want beautiful photographs of your pup at your wedding, then send me a message and say ‘Hello’.
 I’d love to hear all about your plans so far.